Harrison Township, Carroll County, Ohio: Geography

 No municipalities are located in Harrison Township.
-The unincorporated community New Harrisburg is located centrally.
+The unincorporated community New Harrisburg is located centrally, and a small portion of the census-designated place of Lake Mohawk is located in the township's north.

 Name and history

 It is one of nineteen Harrison Townships statewide.

 In 1817, Harrison Township was formed from a part of Sandy Township in Stark County.
 The township originally was within Stark County until the formation of Carroll County.
 It had all of the original surveyed township 15, range 6 of the Old Seven Ranges, until the county commissioners took four and one-half sections in the formation of Centre (later Center) township.

 A route of the Underground Railroad passed through the township along Baxter Ridge.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.